quaadgras/graphics.gd/Readme.md

 * Neither Xcode nor MacOS is needed to build iOS apps.
 * Drop in `gd` command, a cross-platform build tool compatible with GDScript-based Godot projects.

-Not just a wrapper! graphics.gd is designed from the ground up to provide a cohesive curated graphics runtime on top of Godot + GDExtension.
+Not just a wrapper! graphics.gd has been designed from the ground up to provide a cohesively curated graphics runtime for Go on top of Godot + GDExtension.

 Join us in our [active discussions forum](https://github.com/quaadgras/graphics.gd/discussions) with any questions, comments or feedback you may have.
 Show us what you're building!